DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/headerFilter/dataSource.md

 ### Customize Item Appearance

 You can use [templates](/Documentation/ApiReference/Common/Object_Structures/template/) to customize the appearance of individual items.
-In the following code, a template applies the bold font to the `Today` item:
+In the following code, a template makes the `Today` item bold:

 ---
 ##### jQuery